FedVideoMAE: Efficient Privacy-Preserving Federated Video Moderation: Experiments

+\textbf{Full-Model Federated References.} FedAvg and FedProx serve as useful upper-bound references for raw supervised accuracy under the same 40-client RWF-2000 partition.
+FedAvg reaches 88.25\% on the validation split, while FedProx achieves 85.75\% on the test evaluation, confirming that full-model federated optimization is strong when one is willing to communicate and optimize the entire backbone.

+Our goal is not to outperform full-model supervised federated learning in raw accuracy.
+Instead, FedVideoMAE operates at a different point in the design space, trading some utility for a substantially reduced communication footprint and stronger privacy protections.
+For edge-based video moderation, this trade-off is often more practical.

-\textbf{DP robustness under parameter-efficient training.} A notable finding is that relaxing the privacy budget from $\varepsilon=1$ to $\varepsilon=5$ does not improve accuracy, suggesting that DP utility is governed primarily by gradient clipping and noise magnitude rather than the nominal privacy target.
-This observation is consistent with the effective SNR analysis in Sec.~\ref{sec:snr}: Eqs.~\eqref{eq:snr} and \eqref{eq:snr_eff} show that small per-client datasets, large noise multipliers, and a 3.5\% trainable-parameter budget jointly yield a noise-dominated regime in which $\varepsilon$-level differences within $[1,5]$ have limited influence.
-Despite this, all DP settings converge stably and retain meaningful representational quality.
+\textbf{DP Robustness under Parameter-Efficient Training.} A notable finding is that relaxing the privacy budget from $\varepsilon=1$ to $\varepsilon=5$ does not improve accuracy.
+This suggests that utility is governed mainly by clipping and noise magnitude rather than by the nominal privacy target alone.
+The observation is consistent with the effective-SNR analysis in Sec.~\ref{sec:snr}: Eqs.~\eqref{eq:snr} and~\eqref{eq:snr_eff} indicate that small per-client datasets, large noise multipliers, and a 3.5\% trainable-parameter budget jointly place training in a noise-dominated regime in which differences within $\varepsilon \in [1,5]$ have limited practical effect.
+Even in this regime, all DP settings converge stably and retain meaningful representational quality.

-\textbf{Training Dynamics.} Across all privacy settings, federated pretraining exhibits smooth and stable convergence, with DP-protected runs following consistent trajectories.
-The close similarity across privacy levels indicates that clipping and noise dominate optimization trends which supports our SNR-based interpretation of the privacy–utility relationship.
+\textbf{Training Dynamics.} Across all privacy settings, federated pretraining exhibits stable optimization behavior, with DP-protected runs following broadly similar trends.
+The close similarity across privacy levels indicates that clipping and noise dominate the optimization trend, which supports our SNR-based interpretation of the privacy--utility relationship.

-\textbf{Downstream Metrics.} All DP-protected configurations yield ROC-AUC values within a narrow 71--72\% band and maintain balanced precision–recall structure, showing that the learned representations remain discriminative even under strong privacy.
-The consistency of downstream metrics further validates the stability and practicality of combining VideoMAE pretraining, LoRA adaptation, and DP-SGD in a unified framework.
-Figure~\ref{fig:visualized_results} complements these aggregate metrics with qualitative examples, illustrating that the non-private and DP-protected models produce similar predictions on typical violent and non-violent clips.
+\textbf{Downstream Metrics.} All DP-protected configurations yield ROC-AUC values within a narrow 71--72\% band, showing that the learned representations remain discriminative even under strong privacy.
+The small spread across $\varepsilon \in \{1,5,10\}$ is itself informative: once the system enters a noise-dominated regime, relaxing the nominal privacy budget does not automatically recover a stronger representation.
+Figure~\ref{fig:visualized_results} complements these aggregate metrics with qualitative examples, illustrating that the non-private and DP-protected models often behave similarly on typical violent and non-violent clips.